 - Identify abnormal cells during a cervical smear examination

-- React quickly to potential symptoms such bleeding between menstruation cycles or after sex
+- React quickly to potential symptoms such as bleeding between menstruation cycles or after sex

 - Refer you for smear tests or further treatment